Azure/bicep-types-az/generated/_tsp/cosmos-db/microsoft.documentdb/2026-04-01-preview/types.md

 * **throughput**: int: Value of the Cosmos DB resource throughput.
 Either throughput is required or autoscaleSettings is required, but not both.
 * **throughputBuckets**: [ThroughputBucketResource](#throughputbucketresource)[]: Array of throughput bucket limits to be applied to the Cosmos DB container

+## ThroughputSettingsGetResults
+### Properties
+* **id**: string (ReadOnly): Fully qualified resource ID for the resource.
+Ex - /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/{resourceProviderNamespace}/{resourceType}/{resourceName}
+* **identity**: [ManagedServiceIdentity](#managedserviceidentity): Identity for the resource.
+* **location**: string: The location of the resource group to which the resource belongs.
+* **name**: string (Required, ReadOnly)
+* **properties**: [ThroughputSettingsGetProperties](#throughputsettingsgetproperties): The properties of an Azure Cosmos DB resource throughput
+* **systemData**: [SystemData](#systemdata) (ReadOnly): Azure Resource Manager metadata containing createdBy and modifiedBy information.
+* **tags**: [Record](#record): Tags are a list of key-value pairs that describe the resource.
+These tags can be used in viewing and grouping this resource (across resource groups).
+A maximum of 15 tags can be provided for a resource.
+Each tag must have a key no greater than 128 characters and value no greater than 256 characters.
+For example, the default experience for a template type is set with "defaultExperience": "Cassandra".
+Current "defaultExperience" values also include "Table", "Graph", "DocumentDB", and "MongoDB".
+* **type**: string (ReadOnly): The type of the resource.
+E.g. "Microsoft.Compute/virtualMachines" or "Microsoft.Storage/storageAccounts"

 ## UniqueKey
 ### Properties
 * **paths**: string[]: List of paths must be unique for each document in the Azure Cosmos DB service